 State Street Corp. and Bank of New York Mellon Corp.
-(BK), two of the world’s biggest custody banks, are charging clients for krone deposits.
+(BK:US), two of the world’s biggest custody banks, are charging clients for krone deposits.
 State Street accounts will carry a rate of minus 0.75 percent annually, according to a client note, while BNY Mellon started charging for krone deposits last month, a person familiar with the matter said.

 Last week, Swedish bank SEB AB started charging some customers for deposits held in Danish kroner, said Laurence Westerlund, a spokesman for the Stockholm-based lender.